google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/TrainableModel.md

 A Model with an additional method for (local) training.

-This class is primarily intended to be used in the implementation of federated averaging.
+This class is primarily intended to be used in the implementation of Federated Averaging.

 ## Properties